-The basic enclosure within the Altix UV 100 system is the 3U high "individual rack unit" (IRU).
-The IRU enclosure contains one or two blades connected to each other via NUMAlink with a maximum bi-directional bandwidth communication rate of up to 15 GB/sec.

-Each IRU has ports that are brought out to external NUMAlink 5 connectors located on the back of each IRU.
-The 20U, 40U or 42U rack for this server houses all IRU enclosures, option modules, and other components; up to (384 processor cores) in a single rack.
-The Altix UV 100 server system can expand up to 768 Intel processor cores per SSI; a minimum of one BaseIO riser equipped blade is required for every 768 processor cores.
+The basic enclosure within the Altix UV 1000 system is the 18U high "individual rack unit" (IRU).
+The IRU enclosure contains up to 16 single-wide blades connected to each other via a backplane.
+Each IRU has ports that are brought out to external NUMAlink 5 connectors.
+The 42U rack for this server houses all IRU enclosures, option modules, and other components; up to 64 processor sockets (512 processor cores) in a single rack.
+The Altix UV 1000 server system can expand up to 4,096 Intel processor cores.
 Higher core counts in an SSI may be available in future releases, check with your SGI sales or service representative for current information.

-Figure 3-2 shows an example of how IRU placement is done in a single-rack Altix UV 100 server.
+Figure 3-2 shows an example of how IRU placement is done in a single-rack Altix UV 1000 server.

-The system requires a minimum of one rack with enough power distribution units (PDUs) to support the IRUs and any optional equipment installed in the rack.
-Each single-phase PDU has two or eight outlets (one PDU is required to support each IRU and two power connections are needed for the optional SMN).
+The system requires a minimum of one 42U tall rack with four single-phase power distribution units (PDUs) per IRU installed in the rack.
+Each single-phase PDU has two outlets (five are required to support the eight power supplies in an IRU and two power connections to the SMN).

-The three-phase PDU has 9 outlets used to support the IRUs and any optional equipment that may be installed in a rack.
+The three-phase PDU has 9 outlets (8 connections are required to support each IRU installed in a rack).